MathieuFortune/mathieufortune.github.io/_posts/2016-06-10-uxflupa-workshop.markdown

 It follow a proposition I sent to FLUPA managers.
 The idea was to plan users testings workshops where everybody can bring and present his products in order to be tested by meet-up's participants.

 Around 50 people were present.
-Finnaly, only 1001pharmacies.com's products were tested becaune no one have an another product to show.
+Finnaly, only 1001pharmacies.com's products were tested because no one have an another product to show.

 This meet-up was co-organized with Amanda Martinez (Wonderful Digital), Chloé Pellen (Tabmo Engineering) and myself.